Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ## Transformation

-The data we want to analyze is ready and opptimized in Big Query.
+The data we want to analyze is ready and optimized in Big Query.
 We will now use dbt locally and do some transformations within the Data Warehouse.

 The dbt folder is in `_3_Transformation/dc_project_2023`.